Toyota: Luxury vehicles

-In the Japanese home market, Toyota has two flagship models: the Crown premium sedans and SUVs and the Century limousine.
+In the Japanese home market, Toyota has two flagship models: the Crown premium sedans and crossover SUVs and the Century limousine and SUV.

 In the 1980s, Toyota wanted to expand its luxury car offerings but realized that existing Japanese-market flagship models had little global appeal and could not compete with established brands such as Mercedes-Benz, BMW and Jaguar or the Acura and Infiniti marquees being launched by Japanese competitors.

 Before the decade was out, Toyota introduced Lexus, a new division that was formed to market and service luxury vehicles in markets outside of Japan.
-The company developed the brand and its vehicles in secret since August 1983, at a cost of over US$1 billion.
+The company developed the brand and its vehicles in secret starting in August 1983, at a cost of over US$1 billion.
 The Lexus LS flagship full-size sedan debuted in 1989 to strong sales, and was largely responsible for the successful launch of the Lexus marque.
 Subsequently, the division added sedan, coupé, convertible and SUV models.

 The Lexus brand was introduced to the Japanese market in 2005, previously all vehicles marketed internationally as Lexus from 1989 to 2005 were released in Japan under the Toyota marque.

-The Century brand was spun off in 2025.
+The Century brand was spun off in October 2025.